 Once the geodatabase is created, you cannot rename the database in which it is stored.
 The database name is stored in geodatabase system tables and is used to fully qualify table and feature class names; therefore, changing the database name using database tools makes your geodatabase data inaccessible.

 Provide the path and connection file name for the database in which you want to enable geodatabase functionality.
 You must connect as a user that qualifies as a geodatabase administrator.

-Provide the path and file name of the keycodes file that was created when you authorized ArcGIS Server.
-This file is in the \\Program Files\ESRI\License<release#>\sysgen folder on Windows or /arcgis/server/framework/runtime/.wine/drive_c/Program Files/ESRI/License<release#>/sysgen directory on Linux.
+The path and file name of the keycodes file that was created when ArcGIS Server was authorized.
+This file is in the \\Program Files\ESRI\License<release#>\sysgen folder on Windows or the /arcgis/server/framework/runtime/.wine/drive_c/Program Files/ESRI/License<release#>/sysgen directory on Linux.
 If you have not already done so, authorize ArcGIS Server to create this file.

 You will likely need to copy the keycodes file from the ArcGIS Server machine to a location accessible to the tool.